lesterbp/basic-nodejs-api/README.md

 # starting the server
 For development purpose to auto-load changed files you may use `./node_modules/node-dev/bin/node-dev lib/app` or the shorted command as specified in `package.json` scripts would be

+`npm run dev`

+In production it would be advisable to use `node lib/app` or an npm command as specified in `package.json` would be

 `npm start`

-In production it would be advisable to use `node lib/app`

 # adding dependencies
 `npm install --save your-package-name`